- Awards + Funding

 There’s an urgent need to disseminate information about HIV non-disclosure and the law in community and healthcare settings, to ensure women living with HIV have fundamental information to avoid prosecution and to optimise their health and rights in the current legal climate.

 Dr. Sophie Patterson receives Governor General's Gold Medal

-As one of SFU's most outstanding graduate students from the Faculty of Health Sciences, Dr. Sophie Patterson is being recognized with the award of the Governor General's Gold Medal.
-On behalf of SFU, we congratulate Dr. Patterson on her outstanding achievements.
+As one of SFU's most outstanding graduate students from the Faculty of Health Sciences, Dr. Sophie Patterson is being recognized with the Governor General's Gold Medal.
+On behalf of SFU, we congratulate Dr. Sophie Patterson as well as all Convocation Medal recipients on their outstanding achievements.

 Canada has one of the world’s strictest legal standards when it comes to criminalizing HIV non-disclosure, resulting in a high prosecution rate for people living with HIV.
 Current Canadian case law suggests that people living with HIV have a legal obligation to disclose their HIV status to sexual partners unless they use a condom and have a low HIV viral load.

 Now, ground-breaking PhD research from health sciences graduate Sophie Patterson, a physician, finds that women living with HIV are more likely to face a legal obligation to disclose their HIV status compared to men.
 She says this is because women face gendered barriers to safe negotiation of condom use, and to achieving and maintaining a low HIV viral load.

 Patterson, who convocated in October 2016, will receive a Governor General’s Gold Medal at this month’s convocation for her top scholastic standing.
 She earned a 4.04 cumulative grade point average out of a possible 4.33.